- RONY, George Joury P A T

 About the Family

-The RONY family received visas issued under the authority of Aristides de Sousa Mendes in Bayonne in June 1940.
+The RONY family received a visa from Aristides de Sousa Mendes in Bayonne on June 21, 1940.
+The family members shared one passport.

-They crossed into Portugal, where they resided in Lousa de Cima.
+They crossed into Portugal, where George RONY, a filmmaker, shot footage of the refugees's first taste of freedom.
+In Portugal, the RONY family resided in Lousa de Cima.
 In October 1940 they sailed from Lisbon to New York on the ship Nea Hellas.

 Testimonial of George Rony